 Our travel specialists are on hand to help you put together your ideal itinerary, so take some time to browse our website for inspiration on where to visit next or contact us for advice and inspiration.

-The NHS Fit For Travel pages are full of useful information and links, the World Healthcare Organisation’s pages have specific information on pre-existing conditions, and the Centre for Disease Control and Prevention advice can be found here.
+The NHS Fit For Travel pages are full of useful information and links, the World Healthcare Organisation’s pages have specific information on pre-existing conditions, and the Centre for Disease Control and Prevention advice provides good information.

 Read more about travelling with diabetes, and if you're looking for information on travelling with a heart condition, you can find helpful information on the British Heart Foundation's website as well as specific tips on heat and heart conditions.
-Cancer Research travel insurance advice can be found here, whilst if you're travelling and have a food allergy, these translation cards will come in handy.
+You can read Cancer Research travel insurance‘s advice, whilst if you're travelling and have a food allergy, these translation cards will come in handy.
 If you're pregnant and need to know what to consider when travelling, the NHS website has tips and recommendations.